metomi/rose/sphinx/api/built-in/rose_arch.rst

 Example
 -------

-The following examples all form part of a single ``rose-app.conf`` file:
+The following examples all form part of a single :rose:file:`rose-app.conf` file:

 General Settings
 ^^^^^^^^^^^^^^^^